-While the total range of community health needs is important, PGHC is not currently focusing on top health concerns identified by the CHNA such as respiratory health and septicemia due to the lack of available resources to make the most impactful changes in these areas.
-These needs did not emerge as community health needs focus areas, but they as well as other chronic diseases and co-morbidities will be taken into account and incorporated into the strategic plan where appropriate.
+While the total range of community health needs is important, during this reporting cycle PGHC is not currently focusing on top health concerns identified by the CHNA such as respiratory health and septicemia due to the lack of available resources to make the most impactful changes in these areas.
+These needs did not emerge as community health needs focus areas, but they as well as other chronic diseases and co-morbidities were taken into account and incorporated into the strategic plan where appropriate.
 PGHC currently provides emergency psychiatric, inpatient behavioral health and outpatient partial hospitalization services to assist with the mental health needs in the community.
 As a result, this area was not selected as one of the community health needs focus areas.
-Though these needs are not presently being addressed by PGHC as an area of focus, the hospital will explore opportunities to collaborate with other community and public health organizations such as the health department and federally qualified health centers to address these needs.